cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 Now that we have evidence for the presence of variants, we can use [LolliPop](https://github.com/cbg-ethz/LolliPop) to answer the question: in which **relative proportions** are the variants in the water?

+(timeline-lollipop)=
 ### Timeline

 Because Lollipop performs a time-series analysis, we need to provide information on the date of sampling.
 In this tutorial we do this with  a timeline file.
 For more information and alternative methods see [Specifying timeline and location information](specifying-timeline-and-location-information).
 The timeline file should contain the date of each sample, and the location where the sample was taken.
 This file contains the same information as the `samples.tsv` file, but with the addition of the location of the sample.
-An example for the first few samples of our dataset would be:
+An example of `timeline.tsv` for the first few samples of our dataset would be:

 ```
 sample	batch	reads	proto	location_code	date	location